pimvh/nftables/README.md

 You can add a firewall definition to the variables for your host (../host_vars/[host_name].yaml), group of hosts (../group_vars/[group_name].yaml) using the following structure (see molecule.default.vars/test.yaml for an example):

 ```
+# this variable point to the rules that are pushed to the remote host
+# it is a dict of tables, with chain, with rules, see molecule/default/vars/test.yaml
 nftables_ruleset:
+  # keys of this become tables
+  # they must be:

-  # firewall family and name"
+  # firewall family and name, e.g."
   "inet firewall":

     # description of the table
-    desc: "firewall of device"
+    comment: "firewall of device"

     chains: